Universal Vision-Language Dense Retrieval: Learning A Unified Representation Space for Multi-Modal Retrieval: Multi-Modal Retrieval Task

-Different from single modality and cross-modality retrieval tasks, multi-modality retrieval aims at returning relevant candidates from the multi-modality source $\mathcal{S}$.
-The retrieval results may consist of texts, images, or a mixture of them, based on the information needs of user query $q$.
-Besides, multi-modality retrieval focuses more on relevance modeling between queries and multi-modality sources, single and cross-modality matching, and modality routing, making this task more challengeable than both single-modality and cross-modality retrieval tasks.
+Different from single/cross modality retrieval, multi-modal retrieval aims at returning relevant candidates from the multi-modality documents $\mathcal{D}$.
+The retrieval results may consist of texts, images, or a mixture of them according to user query $q$.
+Different from existing text and sketch base image retrieval~\citep{sangkloy2022sketch,DBLP:journals/ijcv/DuttaA20,DBLP:conf/icpr/Dey0GVLP18,DBLP:conf/cvpr/MaiJLFBL17}, the multi-modal retrieval focuses more on relevance modeling between queries and documents, single/cross modality matching, and modality routing, making this task more challenging.
+Moreover, we can pre-route queries to a single modality and convert the multi-modal retrieval to two subtasks, text-text retrieval and text-image retrieval, which are single and cross modality retrieval tasks.

-Previously, the \textit{divide-and-conquer} pipeline can be used to build a multi-modality retrieval system, which leverages delicately designed retrieval models to search for candidates from each modality.
-Then it can use a linear weight layer or VLP model to fuse/rerank these candidates, which usually becomes a challenge in the whole pipeline~\citep{escalante2008late,chang2021webqa}.